Adding more boho decor with wooden DIY light switch covers

 Boho DIY light switch covers

-- unfinished wood light switch cover plate
+- unfinished wood light switch plate covers

 - woodburning pattern (download mine HERE or doodle your own)